 Daniel Barkley: Montreal was a very happening place then.
 Literally, I went to several Happenings – now called Performances.
 Happenings were always an eye-opening experience for this kid from the sheltered suburbs.
 The Neoists would regularly trash a gallery while one or two people took off their clothes.
-On the heels of the Quiet Revolution there was radical change in politics and art.
-This moment in Montreal influenced me to leave painting and go into cinema, where all the cool kids were.
+In Quebec this movement came on the heels of the Quiet Revolution where there was radical change in politics and art.
+This very cool moment in Montreal influenced me to leave painting and go into cinema, where all the cool kids were.
 Everyone was working on a low budget film or video project.
 It was very exciting and challenging and fun and groovy.
 At one point I was waiting to hear back about a grant to make a short film and decided to pass the time by painting.
 Compared to film, which is intrinsically locked to the duration of the piece, I really appreciated the permanence of the medium.
 When I returned full-time to painting, the AIDS crisis was here.
 Friends were ill or dying.
 My first paintings were really about this, but I was using old Christian myths as a framework to hang my experiences on.

 B O D Y: What were those myths?